PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 ### Google Display

-- Good if you a) want to attract bots and irrelevant 'conversions', and b) you want not control about where Google serves them.
-Do not be seduced by the incredible cheap cost per acquisition (CPA).
-Avoid.
+- Good if you a) want to attract bots and irrelevant 'conversions', and b) you want zero control over where Google actually shows them (hello spammy healthcare Android apps!).
+- Do not be seduced by the incredible cheap cost per acquisition (CPA).
+- Avoid.

 ### Twitter